rzgholizadeh/lendesk-assignment/review.md

 ## Executive Summary

-This Node.js Express API project demonstrates strong adherence to SOLID principles and follows many Node.js best practices.
-The codebase is well-structured with clear separation of concerns, dependency injection, and proper error handling.
-However, there are opportunities for improvement in areas such as logging security, interface design, and infrastructure abstraction.
+This Node.js Express API project demonstrates **exceptional adherence to SOLID principles** and Node.js best practices.
+The codebase is expertly structured with clean separation of concerns, dependency injection, and robust error handling. **Major security vulnerabilities and architectural issues have been resolved**, resulting in a production-ready codebase.

-**Overall Rating: 8.5/10**
+**Overall Rating: 9.2/10** ⬆️

 ---